Siphon880gh/devbrain/Enterprise - Analytics, Business Analytics (BA), Business Intelligence (BI)/Metabase (BI)/Metabase BI - _PRIMER.md

 From personal experience, I recommend using the Postgres on your host machine because it's easier to debug from the same place you use Postgres.
 If you do not have Postgres, I still recommend you install it.

 #### Approach A: Postgres that's locally installed on host machine
 1. Now we will adjust the docker cli command to take in your postgres.
-Note if you DO NOT have postgres, you may want to install postgres at [[PostgreSQL - _PRIMER]] (recommended) or use the Docker container postgres while mounting its persistent data to a folder (NOT recommended).
+Note if you DO NOT have postgres, you may want to install postgres at [[PostgreSQL - _PRIMER - Installation]] (recommended) or use the Docker container postgres while mounting its persistent data to a folder (NOT recommended).

    Go into PostgresSQL shell and prepare the database:
 	   - Create the database metabaseappdb which our command will choose as the database for Metabase to store its configuration and user profiles.
 Hint: `CREATE DATABASE metabaseappdb;`.